FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 -->
 ------

-# Q–Q plot as a diagnostic tool
+# Q–Q plot as a Diagnostic Tool

 - Order SNPs according to their p-values.